camunda/camunda-docs-static/get-started/content/bpmn20/forms.md

 ---

-In the next step, we want to add a HTML based Task Form to the application.
+In the next step, we want to add an HTML based task form to the application.

 # Add a Start Form